CATS director Professor Toni Bifulco presents at the International Academy for Intercultural Research (IAIR) Rapperswil Switzerland 24-29 July 2022

 CATS co-director Julia Davidson, Prof Sonia Livingstone, LSE, and Dr Joanne Bryce, Uni of Central Lancashire have been commissioned by the government to produce a report detailing how young people use the internet, the dangers they face and the issues with safeguarding them.
 The report will be part of a new Internet Safety Strategy aimed at making Britain the safest country in the world for children and young people to be online.

 New CATS project in the IoM: neglect and related issues in Safegurding

-CATS will be undertaking the ‘Assessing Care’ project in the Isle of Man throughout 2018.
-This partnership between Isle of Man Safeguarding Board, St Christopher’s Fellowship and CATS will enhance assessment of neglect and related issues on the island.
+We undertook the ‘Assessing Care’ project in the Isle of Man throughout 2018.
+We are happy to report that this partnership between Isle of Man Safeguarding Board, St Christopher’s Fellowship and CATS sucessfully enhance assessment of neglect and related issues on the island.

 CATS and Europol report sheds light on youth hacking - project report published

 Led by CATS co-director Prof Julia Davidson, the focus of the research was on adolescent hackers and associated behaviour.
 Prof Davidson says the penalties for involvement in cybercrime are not always understood by young people.
 “Some very IT literate and bright young people are drawn into hacking without realising the consequences should they be caught…”

 Prof Julia Davidson on Children’s Commissioner's special panel

 Children’s Commissioner for has made eleven recommendations to help better protect children from intra-familial sexual abuse based on the findings of a panel that included CATS co-Director Prof Julia Davidson.
 Its research found that only one in eight children who are sexually abused are identified by professionals because the police and social services are geared towards children self-referring or reporting abuse.

 CLEAR project in the media - QED podcast on resilience